 - We will user test and record feedback from the end user

 - We will create reports that share the knowledge gained.

 Our targeted audiences and users will range in age, gender, race, ethnicity, and neurodiversity.
 We will obtain ongoing advice and feedback from representative members of these groups during the design process.
-It is important for us to avoid negative stereotypes and implicit bias.
+It is important for us to avoid negative stereotypes and implicit bias (test yourself).
 Examples of implicit bias can include unconscious stereotyping based on gender, race, fashion choices, body types, etc. The key difference between implicit bias and racism, sexism, etc. is that it is not a conscious choice.
 Rather it is subtly and constantly shaped by one's upbringing and socio-cultural environment.

 Content that speaks to three of the primary driver of the human experience.
 These may be addressed at different points within the media and may shift in emphasis and intensity as the audience/user experience progresses.

 - Our Tribal Nature: This is handled by the Limbic System in our brain, which has no capacity for language and is strictly focused on how we feel.
 The sense of belonging to a group is among the strongest drivers of human action and addresses the "why" we might believe or do many things.
 In your media, ask, then answer, the question: do we share a common belief about the way the world is or the way it should be.